davejacobs/letters-web/source/pages/api.md

     ... etc., etc. ...

 Not interested in learning what an array is?
-Pass in a method:
+Pass in a method name:

     [1, 2, 3].r(:grep)
     # => [1, 2, 3]